 Indulge in the Lavender of Valensole

-The best time to visit lavender fields in Provence is between June to the first week of August.
+The best time for visiting the lavender fields in Provence is between June to the first week of August.
 There is a convenient interactive map of fields supported by the Provence Department of Tourism.
 Much depends on the weather that may change from summer to summer.